Bermuda, a group of over 130 islands and islets, lies 1,046 km east of the coast of North Carolina. The total land area is 54 sq km.

 Bermuda is Britain’s oldest territory and its Parliament, which first met in 1620, is the oldest legislature in the Commonwealth outside the British Isles.

 It is a largely self-governing territory with a high degree of control over its own affairs.
 The Governor retains responsibility for external affairs, defence, including the armed forces, internal security and the police.

 Bermuda has two legislative chambers, the House of Assembly and the Senate.
-The last General Election was held in 2012.

 Offshore finance (especially reinsurance) and tourism are the main pillars of the economy.

 There are more than 15,300 Bermuda-based international companies, 2650 local companies, 430 overseas partnerships and 940 other non-resident companies, many with a global business empire.

 They include subsidiaries of 75% of the Fortune 100 and their European equivalents.
 In insurance and reinsurance, Bermuda has an industry capital base exceeding US$35 billion and gross premiums of US$24 billion.